 Although no conclusions have been drawn about the pursued goals of white-box cryptography in scientific world, the development of white-box applications continues to increase.
-Needless to say, plenty of homemade solutions sold in the market, which are claimed to be secure based on the confidentiality of related technologies and tools, would be fragile in front of a motivated attacker.
-In this context, the ECRYPT CSA project organized the WhibOx workshop [whib] to fulfill the cognition of the academic progress and industrial experiences in 2016.
-At this occasion, it was suggested to organize a contest on white-box cryptography to give a playground for "researchers and practitioners to confront their (secretly designed) white-box implementations to state-of-the-art attackers" [Whia].
-One year later, the so-called WhibOx competition was launched by ECRYPT CSA as the catch the flag challenge of CHES 2017.
+Needless to say, plenty of home-made solutions sold in the market, which are claimed to be secure based on the confidentiality of related technologies and tools, would be fragile in front of a motivated attacker.
+In this context, the ECRYPT CSA project organized the WhibOx workshop [3] to fulfill public cognition of the academic progress and industrial experiences on white-box cryptography and obfuscation in 2016.
+At this occasion, it was suggested to organize a contest on white-box cryptography to give a playground for "researchers and practitioners to confront their (secretly designed) white-box implementations to state-of-the-art attackers" [1].
+One year later, the socalled WhibOx competition was launched by ECRYPT CSA as the catch the flag challenge of CHES 2017.